 But with tight rental supplies and high demand, landlords may be feeling more confident to implement such bans, says Rick Haughey, vice president of operations and technology for the National Multi Housing Council.
 Landlords say that the smoking bans are being driven by concerns that secondhand smoke can drift in from unit to unit.
 Also, the extra costs involved by having smokers on the premises are driving change.

 There are higher cleaning costs when smokers move out of apartments, Haughey says.
 Any soft surface would absorb the smells.
 Carpets would have to be cleaned by a professional from Carpet cleaning laguna niguel, maybe even removed.
-And drapes would more likely need to be cleanedΒ even the wall would need a deeper clean than you would otherwise have to do.
-I believe you would find reduced insurance costs as well.
+And drapes would more likely need to be cleaned even the wall would need a deeper clean than you would otherwise have to do.
+This company provides a variety of cleaning services such as end of lease cleaning, ndis cleaning, carpet cleaning melbourne , etc. I believe you would find reduced insurance costs as well.
 So there are financial incentives [to the ban], but I don’t know if those costs have been quantified, industrywide.

 The author of this article is: realtormag.realtor.org